xockcin/bitgame-classic/DIARY.md

 ### 6/18/23

 Componentized winscreen and gamescreen.
 The latter has a ton of props, perhaps too many.
 Should review how reducer and context work.

+### 6/21/23

+No new code, just a few thoughts:
+1. Use Redux instead of useContext.
+More boilerplate, but better.
+Use it to store game and token data.
+Will need to review it.
+I remember that it's easier than it used to be.
+2. Figure out the rules.
+Bitmoves and peeking should both cost one token each.
+Getting to a solution should earn you tokens, but the question is how much?
+There should be a bonus for getting an optimal solution.
+How much baseline and how much bonus?
+First step should be to implement tokens.
+Choose however much for costs.
+Then play around with it.
+3. Figure out how to implement difficulty.
+Shouldn't be too hard.
+Use already-existing data if necessary.
+4. Declutter program by sorting components into their own files.
+Move states and functions that alter state into Redux.
+5. Make it look good!
+Use React Bootstrap.
+Be sure it's responsive.

+I expect none of this will get done before the trip to Spain.
+Start with Redux next time I have time to work on it.